Autism Research Community

 Dr. Nufar Sukenik

-Dr. Nufar Sukenik’s research focuses on the linguistic abilities of children with ASD as well as academic functioning.
-Her previous studies have assessed the comprehension and production abilities of children with ASD at a word, sentence and paragraph level.
-Another comprehensive study focused on the lexical semantic abilities of children with ASD and the relationship of these abilities to other linguistic domains, namely syntax.
-In both studies a comparison to children with Developmental Language Disorder (DLD) was made in order to explore the claim that the linguistic deficits in ASD are a sub-type of DLD.
-Her recent projects explored the effects of social interaction on lexical semantic production as well as a wide assessment of reading skills of Hebrew speaking children with ASD.
+Dr. Nufar Sukenik is a lecturer at the Faculty of Education at Bar-Ilan University.
+Dr. Sukenik’s research focuses on the linguistic abilities of children with ASD as well as academic functioning.
+Her previous studies have assessed the comprehension and production abilities of children with ASD at the word, sentence, and paragraph levels.
+Another comprehensive study focused on the lexical-semantic abilities of children with ASD and the relationship of these abilities to other linguistic domains, namely syntax.
+In both studies, a comparison to children with Developmental Language Disorder (DLD) was made in order to explore the claim that the linguistic deficits in ASD are a sub-type of DLD.
+Her recent projects explored the effects of social interaction on lexical semantic production as well as a wide assessment of reading skills of Hebrew-speaking children with ASD.

 Dr. Orit Stoller is a pediatric neurologist working as the clinical director of the Early Childhood Services at the Autism Center.
 The Autism Center is a national center that is involved in the diagnosis, treatment and research of autism spectrum disorders, which is a combined project of Assaf Harofeh Medical Center and ALUT (The Israeli National Association for Children with Autism)).
 Dr. Stolar is the Medical Director of the Early Intervention Program "Alutaf" which consists of eleven daycare centers for treating toddlers with ASD.
 She established and directed a multi-disciplinary eating disorder clinic for children with ASD (active until 2015) and established a pharmacological clinic at the Autism Center for children with ASD.

 Dr. Shlomo Wagner